×

 When we asked people living in Palawan Island what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Palawan Island is often described as a tropical paradise.
 The island offers a laid-back lifestyle with stunning natural beauty, including pristine beaches, crystal clear waters, and lush rainforests.
 The cost of living is relatively low, making it an attractive destination for those who work remotely.
 Expats and digital nomads can enjoy a variety of outdoor activities such as diving, snorkeling, hiking, and exploring the many islands and lagoons.
 The island is also rich in wildlife, offering opportunities for bird watching and wildlife photography.
 The local community is generally friendly and welcoming to foreigners, and English is widely spoken, making it easier for expats and digital nomads to communicate and integrate.
 The island has a vibrant expat community, providing opportunities for socializing and networking.
 In terms of infrastructure, Palawan has reliable internet connectivity in the main towns, which is crucial for digital nomads.
 There are also coworking spaces available for those who prefer a more structured work environment.
 The food in Palawan is a blend of Filipino and international cuisines, with plenty of fresh seafood and tropical fruits.
 There are also a number of bars and restaurants where expats can socialize and enjoy the local nightlife.
 Healthcare facilities are available, but they may not be as advanced as those in larger cities.
 It's recommended that expats and digital nomads have comprehensive health insurance.
 Despite the idyllic lifestyle, it's important to note that living in Palawan also comes with challenges.
 These may include dealing with tropical weather, occasional power outages, and limited shopping options.
-However, for many, the benefits of living in such a beautiful and relaxed environment far outweigh these inconveniences," wrote one member in Palawan Island.
+However, for many, the benefits of living in such a beautiful and relaxed environment far outweigh these inconveniences," commented one expat who made the move to Palawan Island.

 What do expats in Palawan Island appreciate most about the local culture?